DavidTParks/dev-portfolio-2.0/content/blogs/loadtest-your-nuxt-api-with-k6.md

 For our [k6 options](https://k6.io/docs/using-k6/options), we are specifying that we will run **40 concurrent virtual users** with a **test duration of 15 seconds**.
 It's up to you to increase/decrease as you'd like to test expected concurrent load.
 As you'll see, our API can handle 40 concurrent users in parallel no problem.

+In k6, a [trend](https://k6.io/docs/javascript-api/k6-metrics/trend) is a custom metric on their platform that calculates different values for your invocation like the minimum, maximum, median and average percentiles of the execution time.
+In our script we are creating a new trend to track our **ping** performance.
+Additionally, we are adding a [check](https://k6.io/docs/javascript-api/k6/check-val-sets-tags) that the endpoint was successful with a **200** status code result.

 Now, we can run this file from our command line using the command

 ```